jensroth-git/matchstick-solver/README.md

-# Matchstick Solver
+# Matchstick Equation Solver

-A TypeScript package for solving matchstick equation puzzles.
+A TypeScript library for solving matchstick equation puzzles.

-## What are Matchstick Puzzles?
+## What are Matchstick Equations?

-Matchstick puzzles are mathematical challenges where you need to move, add, or remove matchsticks to fix an equation.
-For example, turning "5+7=2" into a valid equation like "9-7=2" by moving one matchstick.
+Matchstick equations are puzzles where you have an equation represented by matchsticks, and you need to move a certain number of matchsticks to make the equation valid.

+For example, given the incorrect equation `1+1=3`, you could move one matchstick from the `3` to make `1+1=2`, which is correct.

 ## Installation